yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 ninja nr-softmodem oran_fhlib_5g params_libconfig
 ```

+Note that in tags 2025.w06 and prior, the FHI72 driver used polling to wait for
+the next slot.
+This is inefficient as it burns CPU time, and has been replaced
+with a more efficient mechanism.
+Nevertheless, if you experience problems that
+did not occur previously, it is possible to re-enable polling, either with
+`build_oai` like this

+    ./build_oai --gNB --ninja -t oran_fhlib_5g --cmake-opt -Dxran_LOCATION=$HOME/phy/fhi_lib/lib --cmake-opt -DOAI_FHI72_USE_POLLING=ON

+or with `cmake` like so

+    cmake .. -GNinja -DOAI_FHI72=ON -Dxran_LOCATION=$HOME/phy/fhi_lib/lib -DOAI_FHI72_USE_POLLING=ON
+    ninja oran_fhlib_5g

 # Configuration

 RU and DU configurations have a circular dependency: you have to configure DU MAC address in the RU configuration and the RU MAC address, VLAN and Timing advance parameters in the DU configuration.